 Tsuta, the only Michelin-starred ramen eatery in the world, now has its first and only overseas venture in Singapore.
 Founded by chef Yuki Onishi, Tsuta is renowned for its noodles – made from four types of whole wheat flour – that has a firm bite and smooth texture.
 Choose from three types of soup bases: shio, miso and shoyu.
 The shio is made from a chicken-and-seafood blend with rock salt, red wine and rosemary infusions, the miso uses Tokushima-made soya bean miso mixed into a chicken soup base, but go for the shoyu, which is served with black truffle sauce.
 Each bowl of ramen ($15-$22.80) – choose between 100 or 140 grams of noodles – is also topped with thick slabs of pork shoulder char siew.

 You'll have to queue for Tonkotsu King, a cosy little place near Tanjong Pagar MRT station – but it's worth it for the best ramen in town.
 Although noodle maverick Keisuke Takeda has opened a whole slew of ramen shacks around town, his tiny flagship still serves one of the best bowls in his portfolio of unique concoctions.
 The tiny paper menu keeps things simple.
 Pick from one of three ramen broths – black spicy, red spicy and original broth – choose how rich you want the broth and how firm you want your noodles to be.
-The Tonkotsu Ramen Special ($14.80) is glorious: a rich, slurpable broth, a creamy-yolked egg and three large pieces of pork.
+The Tonkotsu Ramen Special ($14.90) is glorious: a rich, slurpable broth, a creamy-yolked egg and three large pieces of pork.
 You also get unlimited hard-boiled eggs, slightly spicy bean sprouts and grind-it-yourself sessame seeds on the side, making a meal at Tonkotsu fun as well as tasty.

-The wait in the queue at Ramen Santouka's The Central flagship isn't helped by the plastic food replicas reminding you of the stellar bowls of comfort they serve inside their tiny ramen-ya.
+The wait in the queue at Ramen Santouka's flagship store at The Central isn't helped by the plastic food replicas reminding you of the stellar bowls of comfort they serve inside their tiny ramen-ya.
 The menu much bigger than most, but home in on the Tokusen Toroniku Ramen and definitely get an additional side portion of rice topped with salmon egg roe to complement the soup.
 Dubbed the 'choice pork ramen' by the Hokkaido-chain, gleaming, meltingly tender slices of pork jowl from Iberian pork is served separate from a bowl of yellow noodles swimming in a milky broth.